HackYourFutureBelgium/bf-welcome-to-js/nvm/nvm.md

 then `Ctrl + o` and Enter to save the changes and then `Ctrl + x` to exit.

-Note : If you are using zsh open `.zshrc` using nano .zshrc and add nvm to plugins plugins=(git nvm) only no need to paste the above command
+Note : If you are using zsh open `.zshrc` using `nano .zshrc` and add nvm to plugins plugins=(git nvm) only NO need to paste the above command

 1. after that if you type on terminal